 Description of Action Plan and Related Activities: Meet with senior staff, architects, value engineers, and various stakeholders to develop documents that can be used for bidding construction.

 Team Members: Senior Staff and Facilities Personnel

-Est. Cost: \$ Budgeted: Choose an item.
+Est. Cost: \$ Budgeted: Included in current budget

 Evidence of Success: TBR approval of Detailed design documents by June 30, 2012.